Trek Highlights

 Nineteen days.
 Two cultures.
 One glacial pass.
 One sacred valley.
 This trek is for people who want more than a highlight reel.
 The Tsum Valley and Manaslu Circuit combination gives you two entirely different Himalayan experiences in a single journey, connected by the same river valley but separated by centuries of distinct cultural evolution.

-The first section follows the Budhi Gandaki from Soti Khola through the gorge, past Jagat and Lokpa, then branches east into the Tsum Valley.
-Over several days, you walk through Nile and Chhokang Paro to reach Mu Gompa (3,700m), a remote nunnery beneath the peaks that mark the Tibetan border.
+The first section follows the Budhi Gandaki from Soti Khola through the gorge, past Jagat and Lokpa, and then branches east into the Tsum Valley.
+Over several days, you walk through the Nile and Chhokang Paro to reach Mu Gompa (3,700m), a remote nunnery beneath the peaks that mark the Tibetan border.
 The valley is unlike anywhere else in Nepal: no bars, no internet cafes, no tourist infrastructure beyond basic teahouses.
-The people here follow the Shyagya tradition of non-violence, which means no animal is harmed within the valley.
+The people here follow the Shyagya tradition of non-violence, which means that no one harms any animal within the valley.
 The food is vegetarian.
 The silence is profound.
-Buddhist texts describe Tsum as Beyul Kyimolung, a hidden paradise revealed only in times of great need.
+Buddhist texts describe Tsum as Beyul Kyimolung, a hidden paradise revealed only in times of profound need.

-The itinerary builds in acclimatisation naturally.
+The itinerary builds in acclimatization naturally.
 The Tsum Valley detour keeps you at moderate altitude (3,000-3,700m) for several days, giving your body time to adjust before you push above 4,000m on the main circuit.
-By the time you reach Samdo and face the Larkya La crossing, you have had more acclimatisation time than trekkers doing the standard 12-day circuit.
-This makes the 19-day itinerary both more comprehensive and safer.
+By the time you reach Samdo and face the Larkya La crossing, you have had more acclimatization time than trekkers doing the standard 12-day circuit.
+This makes the 19-day itinerary both more thorough and safer.

 Arrive by 4:00 PM on Day One